MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 ## Understanding search verticals

 Microsoft Search has two types of verticals, out of the box and custom verticals.
-Customization is offered on addition of Custom verticals and can be used  to create the best experience for your users.
+Out of the box verticals like All, Files, and  People create easy access to the most commonly used search results.

-### Custom verticals
+Additional configuration options are offered on custom verticals and can be used to create the best experience for your users.

 You can add search verticals that are relevant to your organization.
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each department needs.
 You can add verticals to show results from content indexed by [Graph connectors](connectors-overview.md).
 You can’t create a vertical for content that resides in SharePoint.

 ## Create search verticals

 The vertical management experience is wizard driven, you're guided through steps to define the vertical's name, content source, and scope of the content to search.
-You can use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-(KQL)) to define the scope of vertical search for a given content source.
+You can use a limited set of [Keyword Query Language (KQL)](#keyword-query-language-KQL) to define the scope of vertical search for a given content source.

 Following are the steps to create the custom verticals on Microsoft Search in [SharePoint home](https://sharepoint.com/), [Office](https://office.com/), or [Bing](https://bing.com/).